rafamoral/DImodels/README.md

 recording of the response.
 The proportions sum to 1 for each experimental unit.

+**Main changes in the package from version 1.3 to version 1.3.1**

+- A `forify` function method has been added to supplement the data fitted to a linear model with model fit statistics.
+- A `describe_model` function is added which can be used to get a short text summary of any DI model.
+- Meta-data about a DI model can be accessed via the `attributes` function.

 **Main changes in the package from version 1.2 to version 1.3**

 - The `DI` and `autoDI` functions now have an additional parameter